behnam354/Story-Miner-UI/readme.md

 ### Usage
-For local test
+* For local test:
 ```
 	python run.py
 ```
 See the webpage at http://localhost:5000

-To deploy on the server:
+* To deploy on the server:
 ```
 	python serve.py start | stop | restart
 ```